 A sealer is a chemical agent that you apply to the surface of a concrete floor in order to create a protective barrier that protects it from moisture penetration and stains.
 In some cases, these sealers can be tinted with coloring agents before application, which imparts subtle shades of hue to the concrete surface when the sealer is applied.
 However, as the sealers wear off, so will the colors fade.
 Maintaining the color requires regular reapplication of sealer.

 These substances are comprised of very small particles of color, which are able to penetrate down into the concrete floor and directly stain the material.
 Water-based concrete dyes will produce a more natural marbled look, while solvent-based dyes are better at creating a uniform color effect on the surface of the concrete.
-One advantage of dyes is that a wide range of bright colors is possible than with acid-staining.
+One advantage of dyes is that a wider range of bright colors is possible than with acid-staining.

 Unlike stains, which react chemically with the concrete, dyes are nonreactive, imparting color by simply penetrating the concrete.
-Dyes are much smaller in particle size than chemical stains stains, which results in easier penetration and better color saturation, and less residue on the surface.
+Dyes are much smaller in particle size than chemical stains, which results in easier penetration and better color saturation, and less residue on the surface.

 Be aware that solvent-based dyes may be highly flammable, and must be applied under conditions of adequate ventilation.